 - A “where to watch” book: a book detailing the best sites around Ireland can be invaluable if you’re venturing outside your local area in search of migrants.
 The excellent “Finding Birds in Ireland” by Eric Dempsey would be top of my list, with “Where to watch birds in Ireland” by Paul Milne and Clive Hutchinson coming in second.

 - Smartphone apps: electronic field guides for your iOS or Android smartphone can provide quick and convenient access to check features, songs and calls of birds you see.
 I highly recommend the Collins Bird Guide app for Android and iOS devices (search for it on the app store).
 Another potentially useful app is Cornell Lab’s Merlin Bird ID, which attempts to identify birds based on your location, time of year, and your answers to a series of questions.
 It can even attempt an ID from a photo

 - Online news: following the various bird news services (@KerryBirdNews, @ECoastBirdNews, @WexfordBirdNews, etc.) on twitter can help give you up to the minute news of what’s arriving where.
 The website Irish Birding is also a great resource for bird news from around the country, and you’ll find various groups if you search on Facebook.

 Get out there… and don’t forget to share!

 By far the most important resource for finding spring migrants is time… time spent out in the field actually looking for them.

 It’s funny, but the more time you spend looking the “luckier” you’ll tend to get.
-So get out there and find some migrants… and don’t forget to share what you discover with us in the comments below, on the Ireland’s Wildlife page on Facebook, our Flickr group or with @WildIreland on twitter.
+So get out there and find some migrants… and don’t forget to share what you discover with us in the comments below, on the Ireland’s Wildlife page on Facebook or with @WildIreland on twitter.